The Best Camp Coffee Makers: Our Favorite Ways to Brew Coffee While Camping

 If “cost per use” is more important than “ease of use” you may consider going with an actual pour-over stand.
 While pour-over stands found in coffee shops are often made from delicate ceramic, there are many lightweights, compact, and durable pour-over stands designed specifically for campers.

 Best for: Serious coffee drinkers.
-Especially those you are planning on grinding their own beans at the campsite.
+Especially those who are planning on grinding their own beans at the campsite.
 You really do get a lot of flavor out of the coffee using this method, which is why it’s the go-to method for baristas.
 This method takes time, so it’s best for 1-2 people.

 Method: Using either a paper or cloth filter, fill with coffee grounds and place over your cup.
 Heat your water until nearly boiling and then slowly pour into the filter in a circular motion.
 A kettle that can pour a smooth, steady stream of water without dribbling is critical for pour-over.
 While serious baristas use gooseneck kettles to control the flow of water, we can’t say enough good things about our GSI kettle.
 Small, compact, and not a single dribble.